Netgear: Network appliances

 Netgear also markets network appliances for the business sector, including managed switches and wired and wireless VPN firewalls.
 In 2016, Netgear released its Orbi mesh Wi-Fi system, with models for business as well as household use.
 The system uses a tri-band architecture, similar to the traditional dual-band, but with a dedicated 5 GHz connection between the router and a provided satellite.
 The addition of a second 5 GHz channel allows the network to distribute its traffic, easing congestion caused by the increasing number of 5 GHz compatible wireless devices present in many household networks.
 In September 2017, Netgear exited the VPN firewall product category.
 At CES 2021, the company unveiled the world's first WiFi 6E router that takes advantage of the 6 GHz frequency band in addition to the 5 GHz and 2.4 GHz bands.
 The 6 GHz frequency increases network capacity where there is high utilization of the 5 GHz and 2.4 GHz bands.

 Network-attached storage

 Netgear sells NAS devices to small businesses and consumers under the product name ReadyNAS.
 With this storage hardware line, Netgear vies with competitors like Buffalo, Zyxel and HP.
 Netgear entered the storage market in May 2007 when it acquired Infrant (originator of the ReadyNAS line).
 In March 2009, Netgear began to offer an integrated online backup solution called the ReadyNAS Vault.
 In June 2022 all ReadyNAS product pages was removed and replaced with a link to warranty and support information.
-Netgear has not yet (August 2022) confirmed that they have withdrawn from the network connected storage market and discontinued the ReadyNAS product line.
+Netgear has not yet (August 2022) confirmed that it has withdrawn from the network-connected storage market and discontinued the ReadyNAS product line.